Everest High Pass Trek

 • Max.
 Altitude5545

-The trail gets steeper, and the last climb over boulders takes us to Cho La pass, marked with fluttering prayer flags.
 From here, we descend to Thangnak.
-The downhill route is rocky and glazed with ice, so be careful while descending.
+The downhill route is rocky and ice-lazed, so be careful while dropping.

 • MealsB, L, D